KarthikKunchala23/KarthikKunchala23/README.md

-- 👋 Hi, I’m @KarthikKunchala23
+- 👋 Hi, I’m Karthik Kunchala
 - 👀 I’m interested in DevOps/AWS Cloud and Automation of AWS Infra using Terraform
 - 🌱 I’m currently working on AWS DevOps, terraform
 - 💞️ I’m looking to collaborate on AWS DevOps, Terraform and Python